Axway/amplify-central/content/en/docs/saas_api_gateway/secure_api_jwt.md

 weight: 30
 date: 2019-07-30
 ---
-This topic explains how to secure your API using a JWT token.
+Secure your API using a JWT token.

 ## Before you start